Hi, I'm Noémie !

 Currently in: Angers, France

-Besides movement, art plays a big part in my life.
+Besides teaching and practicing movement, art plays a big part in my life.
 I love drawing and analog photography as creative art forms.
 I found a similarity between movement and art : both are a way of expression, evolution and liberation.
 You can find out more on my other website, noemie-clemenceau.art.

 Traveling has been a big factor of personal growth for me ; when I was 19, I lived and volunteered in Romania for 9 months, which triggered many more travels, mainly within Europe and Asia.
+It’s in Nepal that I got into meditation and participated to two Vipassana retreats, which eventually lead me to start practicing yoga.
 My fascination for Japanese art and culture brought me to teach yoga and movement for a year in Kyoto.

 - Detour Method Synthesis - Yoga Detour